 Open access and OERs

 K-State Libraries is committed to the advancement of open access initiatives.
 Open access is the free, immediate online access to research and scholarly information and has many benefits for an academic community.
-Sharing the results and knowledge produced at the university is essential to the research process and at the core of our mission.
+Sharing the results and knowledge produced at the university is essential to the research process and remains at the core of our mission.

 K-State Libraries has several programs and initiatives that help support open access and open educational resources (OER).